YangLabHKUST/PALM/README.md

 ## Extension
 The prior model of PALM is a general framework which allows us to apply any appropriate method to fit the logit-scale prior probabilities of the SNP association status.
 In particular, the boosted trees can be replaced with a neural network.
 We also provide the implementation of network-based model with a 3-layer fully connected network.
 A demo on simulated data with network-based model can be found [here](https://github.com/YangLabHKUST/PALM/blob/main/demos/demo_nn.ipynb).

 After conducting some simulations, we found that the performance of network-based model is sensitive to the network design and hyperparameters tuning (at least for the very simple multi-layer perceptron).
-Since network-based model is not robust in FDR control, we haven't apply it to real data.
+Since network-based model is not robust in FDR control, we haven't applied it to real data.
 For risk variants prioritization, currently we suggest tree-based model.
 Further research is needed for the potential usage of neural network in genomic integrative analysis.

 ## Contact information
 Please contact Xinyi Yu (xyubl@connect.ust.hk) and Prof. Can Yang (macyang@ust.hk) if any enquiry.